On pressure impulse of a laser-induced underwater shock wave: Abstract

 \section{Abstract}

 We experimentally examine a laser-induced underwater shock wave with a special attention to pressure impulse, the time integral of pressure evolution.
 Plasma formation, shock-wave expansion, and pressure in water are observed simultaneously using a combined measurement system that obtains high-resolution nanosecond-order image sequences.
-These detailed measurements reveal a non-spherically-symmetric distribution of pressure peak, which is inconsistent with a well-known spherical-shock model.
-In contrast, remarkably, pressure impulse is found to distribute symmetrically for a wide range of experimental parameters.
-The structure is determined to be a collection of multiple spherical shocks originated from elongated plasmas.
+These detailed measurements reveal a non-spherically-symmetric distribution of pressure peak.
+In contrast, remarkably, pressure impulse is found to distribute symmetrically for a wide range of experimental parameters even when the shock waves are emitted from an elongated \tb{region}.
+The structure is determined to be a collection of multiple spherical shock waves originated from point-like plasmas in \tb{the} elongated region.